mgechev/blog.mgechev.com/content/story/_index.md

           The article includes an extensive research in the area, a novel approach for achieving data-driven bundling on low level of granularity by using static analysis, and a working prototype with the state of the art Web tooling.
         </p>
         <p>
-          The techniques include data-driven pre-fetching and data-driven chunk clustering.
+          The techniques include data-driven prefetching and data-driven chunk clustering.
 A few weeks after I published my article, I had the opportunity to present the research in Oxford, UK during Render 2018.
         </p>
       </section>
     </section>